Link Your Business Goals to Data Governance

 For each business goal, list the organizational stakeholders and expected outcomes.
 From there, you can outline the data governance objectives and the specific capabilities that support those objectives.
 For example, if your organization is seeking to improve the personalization of the products and services you sell, your sales, marketing, and finance stakeholders may set expectations that the company’s net promoter score (NPS) will improve by 5%, that customer churn will decrease by 11%, and that repeat customer purchases will increase by 17%.

-Data governance can support those goals by establishing a common view of trusted customer data assets.
+Data governance business goals can establish a common view of trusted customer data assets.
 That objective can be achieved with a data catalog, data lineage tools, a comprehensive set of data quality rules, and automated workflows to support improvements to data accuracy, consistency and context.

 Creating Business Value at Degroof Petercam